-While there is an ongoing debate on whether we need food supplements or not, I speak from personal experience, and my answer to this question is yes!
+While there is an ongoing debate on whether we need food supplements, I speak from personal experience, and my answer to this question is yes!
 When travelling, we need healthy food supplements.
-We need them because our body needs 120 essential nutrients every day that food alone cannot provide all the time.
+We need them because our body needs 120 essential nutrients daily that food alone cannot provide all the time.

 A golden rule is to avoid processed and added sugar or artificial sugars and products that list sugar on top of the ingredients.
-If you like to eat sweet food, buy everyday simple food instead and then add natural sugar, like Stevia, for example.
+If you like sweet food, buy simple everyday food and add natural sugar, like Stevia.
 This is the healthy eating response for those who have a sweet tooth.

-I have been practising these healthy eating habits for many years on my solo travels in Australia and have learnt that there is nothing better than having a balanced diet to keep your energy up.
+I have been practising these healthy eating habits for many years on my Australia Solo Travel adventures and have learnt that there is nothing better than having a balanced diet to keep your energy up.
 I hope you find my tips helpful.
 Share your insight here below.

 Pin it for later!